Physical Therapy (PT)

 PT 711BG — Musculoskeletal Management II

 This is the second course in a two-course sequence dealing with the musculoskeletal system from the perspective of pathological, medical, and surgical considerations and physical therapy examination and intervention.
 This course will focus on dysfunction of the lower half in relation to trauma, degenerative changes, and overuse syndromes in daily or work activity, recreation, sports, and industry.
+Clinical pharmacology is addressed and emphasizes the impact of drugs used for musculoskeletal conditions on physical therapy patient management, including recognition of adverse reactions.
+Diagnostic tests discussed include lab values, imaging, and other studies related to the medical diagnosis.
+This course strengthens physical therapist clinical expertise in comprehensive patient evaluation, diagnosis, treatment planning, physician interaction, and skills for appropriate imaging referral.

 In-Person